tdooms/bilinear-interp/stories/readme.md

 **Switching the order of the MLP**.
 Swapping the linear projection and the bilinear operations is way worse (loss goes up by 0.2).

 **Not using biases in the bilinear layer**.
-The difference is negligible but slightly in favor of including it (loss goes up to 0.02).
+The difference is negligible but slightly in favor of including it.

+**Not using biases in the normalization**.
+The difference is surprisingly negligible in small models (loss goes up by 0.02).
+More complex models seem to struggle though by not including them.

 **Initialization**.
 I haven't studied this in-depth, it seems to have a large impact (easily 0.1 loss).
 The initialization variation between runs seems to not matter at all (same loss up to 2 decimal points).